mallo-m/AxiomRoaster/README.md

 ## Note

 IMPORTANT : The tool does not yet implement automated full-duplex relaying.
-It instead depends on the Linxu Kernel to do it for you.
+It instead depends on the Linux Kernel to do it for you.
 Make sure to enable IP forwarding :

 ```bash
 $ sudo sysctl net.ipv4.ip_forward=1